 There is a wonderful group of loyal staff members, some of whom have served the home for over 25 years.
 They include care staff, a nurse, development officers, maintenance and administration staff, teachers and study mentors.
 In 2012 we said a fond farewell to Astonishment Mapurisa.
-He had been Superintendent of the Home for 11 years.
+He had been Superintendent of the Home for 11 years and introduced many positive changes in that time.

 “It has been very good to have personal contact with Astonishment…Thanks to [his] guidance and friendship, the Friends have enjoyed 11 years of cooperation for the benefit of the children of Zimbabwe…We shall miss him greatly and wish him well in his new placement.”